-- Small businesses impacted by COVID-19 will be eligible for low interest loans up to $10,000 mith no payments due for up to 6 months through the One Buncombe fund.
-Loans will be designed to provide low-cost “bridge funding” to help businesses stay open and limit job losses until businesses can qualify for longer term disaster funding from SBA or others.
+- Small businesses impacted by COVID-19 will be eligible for low-interest loans up to $10,000 with no payments due for up to 6 months through the One Buncombe fund.
+Loans will be designed to provide low-cost “bridge funding” to help businesses stay open and limit job losses until businesses can qualify for longer-term disaster funding from SBA or others.
 Learn More

 - If you have the ability to offer gift cards, consider joining #AshevilleStrong appeal.
 Learn More

 - Individuals and small businesses should also look at the One Bucombe releif fund grant/ loan opportunites.
 Learn More

 - If you have created an online event and/or are selling goods or services online, let us know and we will share it on our website.